Google Ads for Pest Control Companies Australia | MarketInc

 If yours is not listed here, bring it to the audit call and we will answer it there.

-How much should a pest control business spend on Google Ads?+
+How much should a pest control company spend on Google Ads?+

 How quickly will I see new treatment bookings from Google Ads?+

-Can you run campaigns for both urgent general pest jobs and termite work at the same time?+
+Can Google Ads run separate campaigns for urgent general pest jobs and termite work at the same time?+

-Yes, and separating them into distinct campaigns is essential.
-Urgent general pest work like cockroaches, rodents and ants has near-instant intent and books the same day.
-Termite inspections and treatment programs involve a quote process that takes one to three weeks.
-Running them in the same campaign means Smart Bidding is optimising on a completely mixed signal and your termite budget consistently gets pulled toward the lower-value quick general pest clicks.
+Yes, and separating them is essential.
+Urgent residential work like cockroaches, rodents and ants has same day intent and low job value.
+Termite inspections and treatments are higher value quote processes over one to four weeks.
+Running them together means Smart Bidding is always optimising on mixed signals and your termite pest control advertising budget quietly funds cheaper general pest clicks.

 Do you own the Google Ads account or do we?+

 You own the account, always.
 We manage it by linking to your account through our manager account with your permission.
 If you leave MarketInc for any reason, the account, all campaign history, all call data and all reporting stays with your business.
-We do not hold accounts hostage and never have.
+We do not hold accounts hostage.

 What negative keywords do you use for pest control campaigns?+